cfernandesFEUP/GEARpie/README.md

 GEARpie requires the following Python libraries:

-- numpy (install "pip install numpy")
-- scipy (install "pip install scipy")
+- scipy (which includes numpy and matplotlib) -- install with "pip install scipy"
-- matplotlib (install "pip install matplotlib")
-- gmsh API (install "pip install gmsh")
+- gmsh API -- install with "pip install gmsh"

 ## How to use